Mary Marvel: The Trials of Shazam! and Countdown

-Their alliance, however, seems to break down when Eclipso, hoping to please her master Darkseid, offers Mary as his new concubine, reasoning that the two women could always leech Darkseid's arcane knowledge, slay him, and take his place.
-Mary refuses to sell herself for more power, beats Eclipso with her own crystal, and flees, enraged.
-Eclipso catches up to her and regains the diamond.
-Eclipso then departs, leaving Mary alone again.
-Some time later, Eclipso returns hoping to finish her off, but Mary is too strong for her.

-Mary experiences a change of mind, and upon realizing that Black Adam's powers are as responsible for her corruption as Eclipso, divests herself of them by feeding the lightning bolt into Eclipso, who tries to kill her and take her power.
-Both women lose their powers and fall into the ocean.
-However, an unpowered Mary lands on Themysciran soil, where Queen Hippolyta drafts her in the rebellion against Granny Goodness, who is posing as the goddess Athena.

-Mary, Holly Robinson, and Harleen Quinzel manage to reveal Goodness' deception, and the trio follow her to Apokolips.
-After escaping the Female Furies, Mary starts to hear the voices of the gods.
+After her powers proved corruptive and led to rejection from Zatanna, the monks of Nanda Parbat, and others vying to usurp her powers or, she relinquishes it in a decisive attack against Eclipso and lands in Themyscira.
+Hippolyta later enlists her aid in revealing Granny Goodness's deception, who posed as Athena to use the Amazons to create a new iteration of the Female Furies.
+While battling Granny Goodness and Mad Harriet, Mary begins believing she is hearing the voices of the gods.
 The group manages to free the Olympian gods from an Apokoliptan chamber, and Mary Marvel's powers are restored along with her white costume, which now has a gray lightning bolt and long sleeves.
 After journeying with the Challengers to Earth-51 and witnessing the Great Disaster occurring there, Mary finally returns home to find Darkseid waiting for her.
 Reminding her of how strong she felt using Black Adam's powers, and claiming the gods do not trust her as much now, he returns them to her, restoring her black costume.
 She then confronts Donna Troy, Kyle Rayner, Forager, and Jimmy Olsen, seizing Jimmy to take him back to Darkseid.
 When Donna questions Mary's use of the powers, Mary insists that she is not evil, merely "driven".
 After Darkseid's defeat, Mary returns to Black Adam, asking to be a part of a new Black Marvel Family.
-Adam refuses her and, after a big tantrum, she decides to become a solo superheroine.
+Adam refuses Mary, who decides to become a solo superheroine.